Koczek9/RDK_SUMMIT_DEMO/qt_app_instructions/README.md

 scp ./qt-demo-app.tar.gz root@[rpi-ip-address]:/opt/persistent/bundles/
 ```

-Return to your host machine.

-ssh into the Raspberry Pi:
+Return to your host machine and ssh into the Raspberry Pi:
 ```
 ssh root@[rpi-ip-address]
 ```